What’s Toxic to Pets in Summer? Common Plants, Foods, and Chemicals to Avoid

 Summer Chemicals and Lawn Care Risks

-- Fertilizers & Pesticides: Can cause drooling, vomiting, or worse if licked off paws or ingested.
+- Fertilizers & Pesticides: Commonly used to keep lawns and gardens healthy, these products can cause drooling, vomiting, diarrhea, or more severe illness if ingested or absorbed after being licked off paws or fur.

 Keep all chemical products locked away and prevent pets from walking or rolling on recently treated areas.